anhnd210020/superstore/README.md

    cd superstore
    ```

-2. **Create a virtual environment for SurgicalSAM and and activate the environment.**
+2. **Create a virtual environment for Supestore and and activate the environment.**

    ```bash
    conda create -n superstore python=3.11